PhilZeppe/ICSOC-WESOA14/README.md

-FoCAS-SASO14
+ICSOC-WESOA14
 ============

-Paper for FoCAS workshop at SASO14
+Paper for ICSOC workshop at WESOA14